patternfly/patternfly-react/packages/react-table/src/components/TableComposable/examples/ComposableTable.md

 This example demonstrates adding actions as the last column.
 The header's last cell is an empty cell, and each body row's last cell is an action cell.

 To make a cell an action cell, render an `ActionsColumn` component inside a row's last `Td` and pass an array of `IAction` objects via the `items` prop of `ActionsColumn`.

+If actions menus are getting clipped by other items on the page, such as sticky columns or rows, the `ActionsColumn` can be passed a `menuAppendTo` prop to adjust where the actions menu is appended.

 ```ts file="ComposableTableActions.tsx"
 ```